Death of Aristotelis Goumas: Reaction

-The Albanian police were slothish at first, having ignored the victim's many pleas to them in the days beforehand.
+Concerns were raised about the police response as there were reports of threats from Albanian nationalists in the days leading up to the death.
 Only after the outcry following the murder did they being to treat the incident as a homicide and launch a manhunt in the region; they arrested seven individuals aged 19 to 22, while the main suspect remained at large.
 The main suspect, Ilir Mukaj from Vlorë, surrendered to police late on Sunday, August 15.
 Seven people were eventually charged in all: Three for the murder of Goumas, and the other four for hiding the murder suspects.

 Several days after the incident, two cars driving on the road from Vlorë to Sarandë stopped in front of the Goumas family residence and fired bullets into the air.
 The Goumas family, which was in the house at the time, notified the police, who took eyewitness statements and collected bullet casings.
 According to diplomatic sources, there has recently been an upsurge in nationalist activity among Albanians, especially following the ruling of the International Court of Justice in favour of Kosovo's independence.

+Three years after his death, members of Golden Dawn went to his grave in Himara for remembrance and after unfurling the flags of Northern Epirus and Golden Dawn, they read an anti-Albanian statement.
+They also attacked the Top Channel crew, preventing them from filming.
+There was no intervention from the Albanian police.